OUR EVIDENCE

 Skill is acquired through deliberate practice, not time on task.
 The distinction matters clinically.
 Performing a task and improving at a task are not the same activity.
 SPMD treats Procedural Competency as a trainable performance domain with a defined evidence base, not a fixed attribute.

 Deliberate practice: Ericsson KA, et al. The role of deliberate practice in the acquisition of expert performance.
 Psychological Review.
 1993.
 Evidence grade: Strong for near-transfer effects.
-Key limitation: meta-analyses show deliberate practice explains approximately 26% of performance variance in games and 21% in music.
+Key limitation: meta-analysis shows deliberate practice explains approximately 26% of performance variance in games and 21% in music.
+[VERIFY: this is Macnamara BN, Hambrick DZ, Oswald FL.
+Deliberate practice and performance in music, games, sports, education, and professions: a meta-analysis.
+Psychological Science.
+2014.
+Confirm and write the citation in.
+On the page carrying the 10,000-hour correction, the meta-analysis that carries it should be named.]
 The 10,000-hour rule as commonly stated is a popularization that removed all the conditions that made the original finding meaningful.
 SPMD does not cite that figure.

 Growth mindset in context: Yeager DS, et al. A national experiment reveals where a growth mindset improves achievement.
 Nature.
 2019.
 Evidence grade: Moderate.
 Effect sizes are real and statistically significant (d = 0.14 for academic achievement).
 Standalone mindset interventions without behavioral architecture produce minimal results.
 Mindset work in SPMD is always paired with a procedural change, not offered as a standalone.

-Multimodal delivery and performance outcomes: Pearce et al., Annals of Behavioral Medicine.
+Multimodal delivery and performance outcomes: Pearce et al. Annals of Behavioral Medicine.
 2023.
 865,000-plus participants.
+[VERIFY: no title.
+Complete the citation before publishing.]
 Evidence grade: Strong.
 Multimodal delivery formats produce superior adherence and outcome compared to single-channel delivery.

 THE DRAINS AND CLEARS: OUR EVIDENCE BASE

-The DRAIN taxonomy is derived from the clinical and behavioral science literature on performance-impairing states.
-Each CLEAR is matched to its DRAIN based on the mechanism literature for that specific state.
+The DRAINS taxonomy is derived from the clinical and behavioral science literature on performance-impairing states.
+Each CLEARS is matched to its DRAINS based on the mechanism literature for that specific state.
 The matching is not intuitive or conventional-wisdom-based.
 It follows the clinical mechanism.

 Drift and Clarify